cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+* Moved to a new dev VM and recompiled this as a test.
+It's a new version of VS Studio as well.
+The Project was as difficult as ever to compile.
+However, I may have found a better compile method.
+It appears to compile more easily if I right-click build AngelHornetLibrary, then right-click build AHMediaPlayer, then select AhMediaPlayer -> WindowsMachine -> Debug&Run_Triangle.
+* The project is mostly archived at this point.
 * Started work in the dev branch on saving playlist order.
 Converted Playlist to Playlist : IList, and started updating various logic.

 ---